Menu

 Lan Hạ Bay

-Lan Hà Bay is the southern section of the Ha Long Bay karst system - 400 limestone islands, hidden beaches, floating fishing villages, and some of the clearest water in the Gulf of Tonkin, with a fraction of Ha Long's boat traffic and far better kayaking conditions.
+Lan Hạ Bay is the southern section of the Ha Long karst system - 400 limestone islands, hidden beaches, floating fishing villages, and some of the clearest water in the Gulf of Tonkin, with a fraction of Ha Long's boat traffic and far better kayaking conditions.
+The bioluminescence night kayaking tour is an experience Ha Long Bay doesn't offer.

 Trung Trang Cave